John Kieschnick, Director of Graduate Studies (DGS)

 Robert H. N. Ho Family Foundation Professor of Buddhist Studies

 John Kieschnick is The Robert H.N.
-Ho Family Foundation Professor of Buddhist Studies.
-Professor Kieschnick specializes in Chinese Buddhism, with particular emphasis on its cultural history.
-He is the author of the Eminent Monk: Buddhist Ideals in Medieval China and The Impact of Buddhism on Chinese Material Culture.
-His latest book, Buddhist Historiography in Chinawill appear from Columbia University Press in 2022.
+Ho Family Foundation Professor of Buddhist Studies and co-director of the Ho Center for Buddhist Studies at Stanford.
+John specializes in Chinese Buddhism, with particular emphasis on its cultural history.
+He is the author of the Eminent Monk: Buddhist Ideals in Medieval China, The Impact of Buddhism on Chinese Material Culture, and Buddhist Historiography in China.
 In connection with a regular graduate seminar, he has compiled a primer for reading Buddhist texts in Chinese.

 Ph.D., Stanford University (1996); B.A., University of California at Berkeley (1986).